Guide to essential oils

 Egyptian Geranium essential oil is recognised for its health properties:

-• Traditionally used for minor bleeding and for its recognised healing properties.
+• Traditionally used for minor bleeding and valued for its healing properties

-• Studies show the analgesic and anti-inflammatory effectiveness of Rose Geranium essential oil
+• Studies highlight the analgesic and anti inflammatory potential of Rose Geranium essential oil

-• Active compounds such as (-)-10-epi-gamma-eudesmol have the ability torepel mosquitoes
+• Active compounds such as (−)-10-epi-gamma-eudesmol are known for their mosquito repellent properties.

 Uses